Friday, October 3, 2025

 • This is the core of students taking intellectual ownership.
 When students are talking and wrestling with the content, they are actively constructing meaning.

 The second trend relates to the gradual increase of student independence and allowing students to productively struggle.
-I’m noticing that we have a tendency to provide universal, whole-class scaffolds that are not necessary for every student and, consequently, limit the necessary "productive struggle" for those who are ready for more independence.
+I’m noticing that there is a tendency to provide universal, whole-class scaffolds that are not necessary for every student and, consequently, limit the necessary "productive struggle" for those who are ready for more independence.

-When we hold onto the reins too tightly - providing too many graphic organizers, breaking down tasks into excessively small procedural steps, or providing detailed sentence starters for every response, we inadvertently keep students in a state of dependence and we limit opportunity for learning.
-To push all students, we must deliberately remove those unnecessary supports.
+When the reins are held too tightly - providing too many graphic organizers, breaking down tasks into excessively small procedural steps, or providing detailed sentence starters for every response, students are inadvertently kept in a state of dependence and we limit opportunity for learning.
+To push all students, there has to be a deliberate and strategic removal of unnecessary supports.

 • We want to see a clear fading of whole-class scaffolds and shifting toward differentiated scaffolding, only once we see a student really needs it.
 This is how we build true academic independence and intellectual stamina.